 Delayed Coker Vapor Recovery

 In delayed coker refinery and storage processes vacuum is used to recover petroleum vapors vented from coke.
 These gases are then condensed, collected, and repurposed as fuel gas.

-NASH liquid ring vacuum pumps can withstand harsh wet gases, and deliver low maintenance reliable solutions for delayed coker vapor recovery applications.
+Our liquid ring vacuum pumps can withstand harsh wet gases, and deliver low maintenance reliable solutions for delayed coker vapor recovery applications.

 Enhanced Oil Recovery

 Enhanced oil recovery is an upstream process, which includes pulling a vacuum on an oil well to relieve pressure on the well.
 This allows the oil to flow more freely, increasing oil production.
 This application may also include associated gas, which is merely the inclusion or recovery of gas at the annulus of the well, with the oil being recovered and the separation of the oil/gas via a separator at the point of recovery, normally at the surface of the well.